rumca-js/Django-link-archive/README_development.md

 The goal is to create personal archive database.
 We require small footprint.
 It should be able to run on SBC, like raspberry PI 5.

+# Keep it small

+We want small footprint.
+The database cannot grow indefinitely.

+Keep limits on user actions:
+ - store data only necessary amount of data
+ - always define archive limit, we do not allow the database to grow indefinitely

+# Conventions

+ - everything that relates to link should start with "Entry"
+ - everything that relates to source should start with "Source"
+ - new services are handled by 'services' directory (like handling GIT, webarchive, etc.)
+ - serialization is handled by 'serializers' directory
+ - we use one queue to check for jobs, and processing queue.
+We do not need many queues, as it makes system more difficult.
+We do not need speed, as we are ethical scrapers
+ - this program was not designed to store Internet pages, but to store Internet meta data (title, description).
+We should rely on other services for cooperation.
+We cannot store entire Internet on a hard drive.
+We can store some meta though

 # On web crawling

 Please do not make anyone live miserable.
 It was designed to capture information from publicly available data (for example RSS), not to exploit anybody.